chrshffmn/ReturnToTheTomb/README.md

 This version of the Return to the Tomb VR experience was developed using Unity version 2018.3.14f1 for the HTC Vive headset using Steam VR.
 It has also run successfully on the HTC Cosmos headset.
 These HTC configurations require a tethered connection to a VR-ready Windows PC.
 The experience also runs on the Meta Quest 2 headset using the Quest Link system to connect the headset to a VR-ready Windows PC.

 ### Download repository from GitHub
 Download this GitHub repository.
 In most cases, this will involve downloading a zip file of the entire repository using the "Code" button.
 See instructions [here](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives).
 However, because some of the content in this repository is large, you may need to download subsets and then reassemble the contents to match the file structure in the repository.
+Note that the downloaded zip file will require nearly 170MB of disk space, and when unzipped, the contents will require 670MB of disk space.

 To run this experience you will need the following:
 ### For HTC Vive and HTC Cosmos headsets